lxc/incus/doc/reference/devices_proxy.md

 - `tcp <-> tcp`
 - `udp <-> udp`

-When configuring a proxy device with `nat=true`, you must ensure that the target instance has a static IP configured on its NIC device.
+When configuring a proxy device with `nat=true`, the target instance's NIC can either have a static IP configured or rely on a dynamic (DHCP) address.
+When no static IP is set, the wildcard connect address (`0.0.0.0` for IPv4 and `[::]` for IPv6) is used to automatically detect the instance's current address from the bridge's neighbor table and the NAT rules are updated whenever it changes.

 ## Specifying IP addresses